MaximilianAlgehed/SpecDSL/docs/MVP.md

       simpler.

 * Predicates -> DSL
+    * Shallow embedding of LTL
+      rather than a deep one.

 * Custom Generators DSL
     * Should just be a case of supplying something like "SessionType MyTypeTemplate -> Gen MyTypeThatIWantToTest", basically a custom implements function.
+      Custom instances would be nice, but it should be enough to provide a wrapper function that sends `implement` as an argument.

 * DSL -> Tests